Section 14. Automation- En Route

-A facility directive may be published, in accordance with JO 7210.3, Paragraph 8-2-7, Waiver to Interim Altitude Requirements, deleting the interim altitude computer entry requirements of subpara 3(b).
+A facility directive may be published, in accordance with JO 7210.3, paragraph 8-2-7, Waiver to Interim Altitude Requirements, deleting the interim altitude computer entry requirements of subparagraph 3(b).

 This information must not be modified outside of the controller's area of jurisdiction unless verbally coordinated or specified in a Letter of Agreement or Facility Directive.

 Whenever Mode C altitude information is either not available or is unreliable, enter reported altitudes into the computer as follows:

 Altitude updates are required to assure maximum accuracy in applying slant range correction formulas.

 - When an aircraft reaches the assigned altitude.

 - When an aircraft at an assigned altitude is issued a clearance to climb or descend.

 - A minimum of each 10,000 feet during climb to or descent from FL 180 and above.

 The display of Mode C targets and limited data blocks is necessary for application of Merging Target Procedures.
 Sectors must ensure the display of Mode C targets and data blocks by entering appropriate altitude limits and display filters to include, as a minimum, the altitude stratum of the sector plus: